overwolf/overwolf.github.io/docs/api/overwolf-extension.current.md

 #### Usage Example

-Get the app version from the manifest and print it to the console.
+Get app version from the manifest and print it to the console.

 ```javascript
 overwolf.extensions.current.getManifest(function(app){console.log(app.meta.version)})